codeadamca/activities/prototyping.markdown

 ## Prototyping

-This is a puzzle that has not yet been created.
-It will be a verision of the puzzle below made from LEGO&reg; bricks.
+In this activity, groups will be challenged to prototype an objective using a LEGO&reg; kit.
+In the past this activity has been used to prototype a bipharma manufacturing facility, an innovative learning space, and the library of the future.

+1. Each group will choose a LEGO&reg; theme.
+There are kits set aside from LEGO&reg; Classic, LEG)&reg; Batman&trade;, LEGO&reg; Harry Potter&trade;, and LEGO&reg; Star Wars&trade;.

+2.

 ---